Argentina–Chile relations: Gas

 Argentine president Carlos Menem signed a natural gas exportation treaty with Chilean president Eduardo Frei Ruiz-Tagle in 1996.
 In 2005, President Néstor Kirchner broke the treaty due to a supply shortage experienced by Argentina.
 The situation in Argentina was partly resolved when Argentina increased its own imports from Bolivia, a country with no diplomatic relations with Chile since 1978.
 In the import contract signed with Bolivia it was specified that not even a drop of Bolivian gas could be sold to Chile from Argentina.

 Sports

 In 2003, Argentine AFA's president suggested that both countries launch a joint bid for the 2014 FIFA World Cup but was abandoned in favor of a CONMEBOL unified posture to allow the tournament be hosted in Brazil.

 Beginning in 2009, the Dakar Rally began to be held in South America, and both Argentina and Chile have collaborated in organizing the annual cross-border event multiple times.

 Host country Chile and Argentina contested the 2015 Copa America final and Chile was declared Champion after penalty shots.
 Copa America 2016 trophy was also for Chile against Argentina once again in the penalty shots.

+Argentina's and Chile's clash in Pool D of the 2023 Rugby World Cup in France marked the first ever encounter between two South American teams since the inception of the tournament in 1987.
+Los Pumas went on to defeat Los Cóndores 59 points to 5.
+The encounter is considered a milestone in the development of rugby in South America.